A guide to ESG: what is it and why does it matter?

 ESG has grown from a small CSR initiative into a global business priority and a multi-million-dollar industry.
 Here’s why it matters.

-The factors that determine success for a business have changed.
+The factors that determine success for a company have changed.
 While historically, financial profit has been (and for the most part remains) the most important benchmark, shifts in the attitudes of incoming generations and increasing legislation from governments have forced organisations to reassess how they position themselves and what they prioritise.

 Today’s customers don’t just care about the quality of a brand’s products or services – they care about their ethos and the way they conduct business behind the scenes.
 Research by Finder discovered that 76% of UK customers will stop buying from companies that don’t care about how they treat the environment.
 The same survey also found that 80% of consumers will be more loyal to companies that support social and environmental initiatives.

-Environmental, Social and Governance (ESG) practices have emerged out of this shift in order to provide organisations with a framework on which to measure (and address) their impact and contributions to the betterment of society.
+Environmental, Social and Governance (ESG) practices have emerged out of this shift in order to provide organisations with a reporting framework on which to measure (and address) their impact and contributions to the betterment of society.
 But what exactly is ESG?
 Why is it important?
 And how can businesses report on their success?

 What is ESG?